King-s-Knowledge-Graph-Lab/OntoChat/assets/user_study/Background_Information.md

-# Background Information You Need to Know
+# Background Information for Ontology User Story Elicitation

-## What is a Domain Ontology?
+## **1. Understanding Domain Ontologies**
-A domain ontology is like a map of knowledge and how they connect in a specific subject, such as food, music, or health.
-It explains the important words, their meanings, and how they relate to each other, helping everyone understand and share information clearly.
+A **domain ontology** is a structured representation of knowledge within a specific subject area, such as music, healthcare, or cultural heritage.
+It defines key concepts, their meanings, and how they relate to each other.
+This structured approach enables clear communication, knowledge sharing, and interoperability between different systems.

-## What is Ontology Construction?
+## **2. What is Ontology Construction?**
-Ontology construction is the process of creating a structured map of knowledge about a specific topic or domain, like music, healthcare, or food.
-It involves defining important terms, their meanings, and how they relate to each other, making it easier for people and computers to understand and share information.
-Think of it as building a detailed guide that organizes complex ideas into a clear and connected framework.

-## What is an AI Chatbot?
-An AI chatbot for collecting user responses during interviews is a tool designed to ask questions, gather answers, and guide the conversation in a natural way.
-It uses GenAI to understand your responses and can adjust its questions based on what you say.
-This makes it an efficient and user-friendly way to collect information while ensuring the interaction feels smooth, just like talking to a person.

----
+Ontology construction is the process of creating an organized, machine-readable framework that structures domain-specific knowledge.
+This involves:
+- Defining core concepts and their relationships.
+- Establishing a common vocabulary.
+- Ensuring logical consistency to facilitate automated reasoning.

+Ontology construction serves as the backbone for knowledge-based applications, enabling seamless integration and enhanced searchability of domain information.

+## **3. AI Chatbots in Ontology User Story Collection**
+An **AI chatbot** is a conversational tool designed to facilitate interviews by asking structured questions, collecting responses, and guiding the discussion dynamically.
+Leveraging **Generative AI (GenAI)**, it interprets user input, refines queries, and adapts based on responses, creating an intuitive and interactive user experience.

-## How Can I Understand What is an Ontology User Story?
+## **4. Understanding Ontology User Stories**
-In real-world ontology construction projects, interviewing hundreds of domain experts is often necessary to gather their knowledge for building an ontology.

-- **Ontology user stories** provide a user-friendly approach by asking experts to write stories about their goals and scenarios.
-- A **user story** effectively conveys the expert's goals for using the ontology and the scenarios in which it will be applied.
-It serves as a reflection of their needs.
-- By leveraging user stories, researchers can design ontologies that precisely align with the experts' requirements, avoiding scope creep.

----
+In large-scale ontology development projects, gathering knowledge from domain experts is essential.
+Traditionally, this requires extensive interviews with multiple experts.

+### **Why Use Ontology User Stories?**
+- **User-friendly approach**: Experts articulate their needs through narratives rather than rigid data models.
+- **Goal-driven design**: User stories clarify the intended use cases of an ontology, ensuring it aligns with real-world needs.
+- **Scope control**: Helps researchers maintain focus, avoiding unnecessary complexity in ontology design.

-## A Good Example of an Ontology User Story
+## **5. Example Ontology User Story: Linka, a Computer Scientist**

-### Persona
+### **5.1 Persona**
 - **Name**: Linka
 - **Age**: 34
-- **Occupation**: Computer Science Researcher
+- **Occupation**: Researcher in Computer Science
-- **Skills**: Expert in Network Data Analysis and Semantic Web technologies, specializing in the music domain.
+- **Skills**: Expert in Network Data Analysis and Semantic Web technologies, specializing in music knowledge graphs
-- **Interests**: Exploring music knowledge graphs to uncover hidden connections between artists, composers, and pieces.
+- **Interests**: Exploring multi-modal music data, uncovering hidden relationships between artists, composers, and musical pieces

-### Goal
+### **5.2 Goal**
-- **Goal Description**: Linka seeks to integrate and analyze diverse music-related data for large-scale knowledge discovery.
+**Description**: Linka aims to efficiently retrieve, integrate, and analyze music-related data from diverse sources to enable large-scale knowledge discovery experiments.
+Her objectives include:
+- Linking, structuring, and enriching multi-modal music datasets.
+- Automating discovery of relationships between musical entities.
+- Aligning data with knowledge graphs such as MusicBrainz, Wikidata, and Polifonia.

-- **Keywords**: music data, multi-modal data, knowledge discovery.
+**Keywords**: music data, knowledge graphs, multi-modal data, automated discovery, large-scale integration

-### Scenario
+### **5.3 Scenario**
+#### **Before Using the Ontology**
+Linka manually searches multiple datasets, services, and repositories to collect and integrate music-related data.
+This process is:
+- **Time-consuming**: Extensive manual curation is required.
+- **Unscalable**: The increasing volume of data makes manual integration impractical.
+- **Error-prone**: Data inconsistencies, such as variations in artist names (*e.g., "Beethoven" vs. "Ludwig van Beethoven"*), create semantic ambiguities.

+#### **During Ontology Use**
+By leveraging the **Polifonia ontology**, Linka automates data retrieval, integration, and enrichment.
+She enters search parameters (artist, composer, album), and the system:
-- **Before**: Linka manually matches music data from multiple sources, a time-consuming process.
+- Retrieves structured data from multiple sources.
-- **During**: Using Polifonia, she automates data retrieval by inputting artists, composers, and musical works.
-- **After**: The system provides semantically enriched data, enabling large-scale knowledge experiments.

----
+- Standardizes entity representation to resolve inconsistencies.
+- Links data for comprehensive analysis.

+#### **After Using the Ontology**
+With **automated reasoning and semantic enrichment**, Linka achieves:
+- **Advanced computational analysis**: Uncovering hidden influences between classical and contemporary composers.
+- **Improved classification**: Refining genre identification and recommendation models.
+- **Enhanced interoperability**: Transforming fragmented data into a unified knowledge base.

-## What is OntoChat?
+## **6. What is OntoChat?**
-OntoChat is a conversational agent designed to guide you by asking elicitation questions to generate an ontology user story tailored to your ontological needs and answering your questions along the way.
+**OntoChat** is an AI-powered conversational assistant designed to guide users through the process of ontology user story elicitation.
+It interacts dynamically by:

----
+- Asking structured elicitation questions.
+- Refining user responses iteratively.
+- Ensuring generated user stories align with ontology development goals.

-## Purpose of This Study
+## **7. Purpose of This Study**
-This study aims to evaluate the effectiveness of the support provided by OntoChat at various stages of ontology user story generation.
+The objective of this study is to evaluate how effectively **OntoChat** supports users at different stages of ontology user story creation.
+Key areas of investigation include:
+- The usability and intuitiveness of OntoChat’s elicitation process.
+- The accuracy and completeness of generated ontology user stories.
+- The potential for improving ontology alignment with real-world needs.